-If you change the AUTOFIT parameter value to ON, the chart is drawn using the entire page, ignoring the HAXIS and VAXIS values.
+If you change the AUTOFIT parameter value to ON, the chart is drawn using the entire page, ignoring the HAXIS and VAXIS values, as shown in the following image.

 It then resizes if you resize the container.

 Changing the AUTOFIT setting to RESIZE initially renders the chart as with the OFF setting, but resizes it if the container is reduced or enlarged.